cailllev/APFEL/Threat_Modelling.md

-# Threat Modelling for PARSA Project
+# Threat Modelling for paRSA Project
-This document's purpose is to show if PARSA is safe to use or not. </br>
+This document's purpose is to show if paRSA is safe to use or not. </br>
 The potential attacks (i.e. vulnerabilities) are listed below, followed by their prevention.

 ## Potential Attacks